+- Can utilize many processors.

+- Parallelism is done on almost all nodes.

+- It is possible to use non-shared-memory architectures.

+- ▶ For example: distributed memory machines.

+- ▷ Speed-up: 137 using 256 processors.

+- ▷ Scalability is moderate.

+- ▶ Load balancing is not always good.

-- Can utilize many processors. - Parallelism is done on almost all nodes. - It is possible to use non-shared-memory architectures. - ▶ For example: distributed memory machines. - ▶ Speed-up: 137 using 256 processors. - The cost of splitting a node needs to be calculated to avoid splitting small trees.
+- The cost of splitting a node needs to be calculated to avoid splitting small trees.